 You can also connect to the other Komuter train route in the north-west of the country, by changing trains at Bukit Mertajam.

-Komuter services from here travel to Padang Rengas, stopping at all station along the route.
+Komuter services from here travel from BM to Padang Rengas, stopping at all stations along the route in the following order:

 These commuter trains are a good cheap way to travel in this area of Malaysia.

 Bukit Ketri Train Station is no longer served by the fast ETS Trains heading to KL Sentral in Kuala Lumpur.

 If you want to use the ETS Trains for long-distance journeys, you will now have to take a Komuter service one stop down the line to Arau Train Station.